Sarees For Women

 A Saree is a pride for every woman to flaunt.
 Along with beautiful Saree styles, Limeroad also brings to you some tips on draping them for an optimum flamboyance.

 - Are you someone who's never donned a saree before?
 For every woman starting her Saree spree, the most obvious draping style to go for is the Nivi Saree draping style.
-With the palla taken across the left shoulder, this is a generic style of draping that can be customized with accessories like brooches, Kamarbandhs, etc.
+With the palla taken across the left shoulder, this is a generic style of draping that can be customised with accessories like brooches, Kamarbandhs, etc.

 - When going for a Bengali Saree, the Bengalis are precise about styling it too!
 A typical Bengali style of draping is by taking the Palla over the right shoulder from the back, and then pinning its end to the left shoulder over the chest.
 This highlights the exquisite work on the Palla and broad borders.
 Go full Bong style with heavy Kangans and an Opera Necklace.